quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## qlog to JSON Text Sequences mapping {#format-json-seq}

-One of the downsides of using pure JSON is that it is inherently a non-streamable format.
-Put differently, it is not possible to simply append new qlog events to a log file without "closing" this file at the end by appending "]}]}".
-Without these closing tags, most JSON parsers will be unable to parse the file entirely.
-As most platforms do not provide a standard streaming JSON parser (which would be able to deal with this problem), this document also provides a qlog mapping to a streamable JSON format called JSON Text Sequences (JSON-SEQ) ({{!RFC7464}}).

-When mapping qlog to JSON-SEQ, the "qlog_format" field MUST have the value "JSON-SEQ".

-When using JSON-SEQ serialization, the file extension/suffix SHOULD be ".sqlog" (for "streaming" qlog) and the Media Type (if any) SHOULD be "application/qlog+json-seq" per {{!RFC8091}}.

 JSON Text Sequences are very similar to JSON, except that JSON objects are serialized as individual records, each prefixed by an ASCII Record Separator (\<RS\>, 0x1E), and each ending with an ASCII Line Feed character (\n, 0x0A).
 Note